-This is a fantastic bundle which includes everything you need to know about snowy owl across 26 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about snowy owls across 26 in-depth pages.
 These are ready-to-use Snowy Owl worksheets that are perfect for teaching students about the snowy owl which is a distinctive large white bird from the owl family.
 This type of owl is native to Arctic regions located in North America and parts of Eurasia.

 Complete List Of Included Worksheets

 - Food Web